dhirajMaheswari/BodekParametrizatiom/README.md

-# BodekParametrizatiom
+# BodekParametrization
-parametrization of structure functions of proton and neuteron. this code is translated from a FORTRAN code.
+parametrization of structure functions of proton and neutron. this code is translated from a FORTRAN code.